Aesha7/CMPT-370/Readme.md

 ######## BackEnd ########
-1. create a python virtual environment
+1. create a python virtual environment in the projects parent directory
 2. pip install flask, flask-cors, pymongo, bcrypt in the venv
 3. cd into backend directory
 4. start the venv